 Widening Access entry:

-4 Highers at AABB or AAAC including Maths and Physics at B plus English at National 5.
+4 Highers at AABC or ABBB including Maths and Physics at B plus English at National 5.
 Higher English preferred.
 Advanced Higher Maths and Physics preferred.

 Faculty of Science